MuhammadBahaa/baseAndroid/README.md

 </h1>

 <h2 align="center">
-A ready to use MVVM arch and network layer with common utils</h2>
+A ready to use MVVM arch, router, network layer and common utils</h2>

 MIT License